MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you want to create a new Word layout based such an XML file, then do as follows:
 1. Navigate to the _Report layouts_ page and locate the report.
-1. Choose the _Export report schema_ action to download an XML file with the custom XML.
+1. Select the _Export report schema_ action to download an XML file with the custom XML.
-1. Open your Word document where you want to inject the report XML.
+1. Open the Word document where you want to inject the report XML.
 Note that the document cannot already have custom XML for a [!INCLUDE[prod_short](includes/prod_short.md)] report.
 1. Open the **XML Mapping** pane (located in the **Developer** menu) and choose the carret symbol in the dropdown.
 1. In the bottom of the dropdown options, choose *(Add new part...)*.
 1. In the file explorer menu, navigate to the XML file you downloaded and choose **OK**.